 Other than all the above-mentioned techniques, below ultimate technique we summarized for forensic video enhancement is for your better understanding.

 3. Scientifically Analyze and Deduct the Forensic Videos

 “If a picture is worth a thousand words, a video is priceless”.
 However, the fact is that even the most treasured video files evidence does not always reflect every detail and hint directly unless you know how to scientifically decode it.

 It’s out of the question that a wealth of information is there lying in the video files.
-All you need to do is get yourself equipped with analytical thinking to deal with them.
+All you need to do is get yourself equipped with analytical thinking to conduct forensic video investigation.

 a.
 Make sure the video and audio recordings are legitimate in case of any disputes and inadmissibility in the court.

 Any tampered or illegally recorded video footage is inadmissible in court.
 So, do essential preventions before you even get started with the analysis process.

 b.
 Try possible methods to identify an object

 Facial recognition in video forensics has been increasingly developing in recent years.
 Processing the comparison of a suspect’s appearance and the one in the database, it’s a great chance to determine if they are the same person.

 Similarly, even if the compared objects are not people, by comparing scanned objects with proportions match, this technology is still possible to help in a way to determine the final outcome.